-May is the month of Mary and there are plenty of ideas on how to celebrate our death Mother in heaven.
-On the last page you can find the Magnificat and this is a beautiful prayer to teach the children if they don't say it regularly.
-Mary proclaimed the Magnificat when we wen to visit her cousin Elizabeth, and she was carrying Jesus in her.
+May is the month of Mary and this edition begins and ends with ideas on how we can celebrate our dear Mother in heaven.
+I've also given you a full-page version of the Magnificat which could be used as a poster to decorate.
+This is a beautiful prayer to teach children if they don't say it regularly.
+Mary proclaimed the Magnificat when she went to visit her cousin Elizabeth, and she was carrying Jesus in her.
 Maybe you can learn this by heart and pray this prayer after Holy Communion as that is the most intimate time with Jesus we have on earth.

-There are also a number of English saints this month, two of the archbishops of Canterbury.
-There is a list of all eighteen Archbishops of Canterbury who have been canonised - with spaces for you to fill in with their feast dates - an idea project for someone who likes looking things up on the internet.
+There are also a number of English saints this month, two of them, archbishops of Canterbury.
+There is a list of all eighteen Archbishops of Canterbury who have been canonised - with spaces for you to fill in with their feast dates - an ideal project for someone who likes looking things up on the internet.
 Please send me any research results and I will publish them in a later edition.